Parent Resources – South Walton Montessori Academy

 We assess students as people, not as numbers or grades.
 Our narrative reports demonstrate our teachers’ depth of knowledge about each child.
 They conduct conferences with children and give them direct feedback in an ongoing manner, not as a grade at the end of an experience.
 In Lower Elementary and above, students are involved in their own parent-teacher conferences.
 In Middle School, students do receive more traditional grades in preparation for high school.

 South Walton Montessori Academy students wear school uniforms during the school year.
-Uniforms allow for a less distracting environment and children to experience the hollistic learning that montessori has to offer.
+Uniforms allow for a less distracting environment and for children to experience Montessori’s holistic learning.

 We accept gently used uniform shirts only all throughout the year.
 At the meet and greet in August, all of the uniform shirts we have collected will be available at no cost on a first come first serve basis.
 (We will not accept pants or skirts.)